-It is the responsibility of the AO to implement the correct behavior of its STB for the regional broadcasters to be compliant with regulatory requirements, based on the signalling information available on the Network.
+It is the responsibility of the AO to implement the correct behavior of its STB for the regional broadcasters to be compliant with regulatory requirements, based on the signalling information available on the Wyre Network.

-DVB-C software download / upgrade services for AO STB´s
+Wyre DVB-C software download / upgrade services for AO STB´s

 General

-provides a DVB-C signalling and transport framework to allow AO´s to download software to their STB´s over the DVB-C cable network and to trigger software upgrades.
+Wyre provides a DVB-C signalling and transport framework to allow AO´s to download software to their STB´s over the DVB-C cable network and to trigger software upgrades.
 This section explains the framework the AO will need to comply with to make use of this service.

 Software download/upgrade concepts